-City Goals addressed by this strategy: Promote public, community and private partnerships to address disparities and to support strong, healthy families and communities.
-Deliver consistently high quality City services at a good value to our taxpayers.
+City Goal addressed by this strategy: Promote public, community and private partnerships to address disparities and to support strong, healthy families and communities.

-Resources: \$5000.
-Contract with Southeast Minneapolis Council on Learning (SEMCOL, see Appendix D).
+NRP Resources: \$5000.
+Contract with Southeast Minneapolis Council on Learning (SEMCOL, see Appendix F).
 This amount must be matched by funds from other sources in at least an equal amount.